UTDallasEPICS/tomorrows-leaders-today/README.md

 Google Authentication

 This project uses Google as its third-party authentication provider.
-Users sign in using their Google accounts, and the system verifies identity using Google OAuth.
-This ensures a secure, reliable login experience without storing passwords directly in the application.
+Instead of traditional OAuth flows, it uses Google’s modern Identity Services, which offer stronger security and simplified token handling.
+Users sign in with their Google accounts, and authentication is verified directly through Google-issued tokens, ensuring a secure, reliable login experience without storing passwords in the application.